Crop-Phenomics-Group/CropSight/README.txt

     folder of the webserver.
 For example, on a standard Linux Apache server this folder would be /var/www/html.
-4. Connect to the webserver using it’s IP or web address, successful installation will show the CropSight login screen.
+4. Connect to the webserver using it’s IP or web address, successful installation will show the CropMonitor login screen.
 This can be logged in using the user account created in Database Initialization Step 4.